Direct Support Connect aims to fill critical worker gaps in high-demand field

 “Direct support workers help people with daily needs as they live, work and have fun in the community and at home,” said Human Services Commissioner Emily Piper.
 “Together we can build a robust resource for Minnesotans who need this help and for those who are looking for rewarding and flexible work.”

 DHS will be promoting Direct Support Connect with partners.
-Social media ads, mailings and other communications will be targeted at current workers and people who may be interested in these jobs, which offer a flexible schedule that allows for classes and other work, and the opportunity to help others live full, independent lives.
+Social media ads, mailings and other communications, with the help of themarketingheaven.com, will be targeted at current workers and people who may be interested in these jobs, which offer a flexible schedule that allows for classes and other work, and the opportunity to help others live full, independent lives.

 As more workers register on Direct Support Connect, DHS will begin to encourage people who are looking for workers to register on the site as well.